Skip to main content

 • Presenters will be matched with discussants.

-• This year’s early career workshop will focus on paper development.
-The event will not be recorded and presenters will have discretion over subsequent paper postings.
+• This day will focus on providing constructive feedback and networking opportunities.
+Accordingly, attendance will be by invitation only, and the event will not be recorded or posted later.
+Participants will have discretion over social media publicity and subsequent paper postings.

 A conference presenter